merefield/discourse-chatbot/README.md

 [View the chatbot prompt text in the server locale file.](config/locales/server.en.yml)

-# Supports both Posts & Chat Messages!
+# Posts and Chat messages

 The bot supports Chat Messages and Topic Posts, including Private Messages (if configured).

 You can prompt the bot to respond by replying to it, or @ mentioning it.
 You can set how far the bot looks behind to get context for a response.
 The bigger the value the more costly will be each call.

-There's a floating quick chat button that connects you immediately to the bot.
-This can be disabled in settings.
-You can choose whether to load the bot into a 1 to 1 chat or a Personal Message.
+There's a floating quick-access button that connects you immediately to the bot.
+Configure it with `chatbot_quick_access_talk_button`, choose whether the bot starts the conversation with `chatbot_quick_access_bot_kicks_off`, and optionally choose an icon with `chatbot_quick_access_talk_button_bot_icon`.
+If the icon is blank, Chatbot uses the bot user's avatar.

-Now you can choose your preferred icon (default :robot: ) or if setting left blank, will pick up the bot user's avatar! :sunglasses:

 And remember, you can also customise the text that appears when it is expanded by editing the locale text using Admin -> Customize -> Text `chatbot.`

+# Debugging

+For temporary diagnostics:

+* enable `chatbot_include_inner_thoughts_in_private_messages` when testing privately;
+* set `chatbot_enable_verbose_rails_logging` to `api_calls_only` or `all`;
+* choose the warning log destination if you need entries to appear in the Discourse `/logs` interface;
+* reproduce the request, then inspect the Sidekiq job exception and Rails logs immediately;
+* never publish API keys or unredacted request headers.

+The provider's HTTP status and response body are usually more useful than the final Ruby stack trace.
+Custom endpoints should be checked against the API shape selected in Chatbot.

+# Extending Chatbot's toolset with plugins

+Other plugins can add tools without maintaining a fork of Chatbot.
+See the [function-extension example](https://github.com/merefield/discourse-chatbot-function-extension-example) and the [original extension pull request](https://github.com/merefield/discourse-chatbot/pull/117).

+Extension tools subclass `DiscourseChatbot::Tool`.
+They may implement `self.available?(opts)` for request-time availability.
+Trust-level allowlists control built-in tools; an extension plugin remains responsible for the permissions and configuration of its own tools.

+# Known limitations and possible roadmap

+* Semantic search permissions are based on the configured embedding scope, not on each person asking the bot.
+* User Fields collection does not support multi-select fields.
+* Custom endpoints vary in their support for tools and optional request attributes.
+* Bot typing indicators and streamed responses remain potential future improvements.
+* Responding to edits that add a missing @mention remains potential future work.

+# Credits

+* Thanks to @MarcP for enthusiastic support and detailed testing feedback.
+* Thanks to contributors to [ruby-openai](https://github.com/alexrudall/ruby-openai), which provides the shared OpenAI-compatible client.
+* The floating button design was based on Discourse's [Material Design Stock Theme](https://github.com/discourse/material-design-stock-theme).
+* The original fixtures code was based on work from [discourse-autobot](https://github.com/VinkasHQ/discourse-autobot).
+* Thanks to @P16, whose early chatbot work helped inspire this plugin.

 # Uninstalling the plugin

-The only step necessary to remove it is to delete the clone statement from your `app.yml`.
+Remove the plugin's clone statement from `app.yml`, then rebuild the Discourse container.
+Plugin database tables are retained unless you remove them separately.

 # Disclaimer

-I'm *not* responsible for what the bot responds with.
-Consider the plugin to be at Beta stage and things could go wrong.
-It will improve with feedback.
-But not necessarily the bots response :rofl:  Please understand the pro's and con's of a LLM and what they are and aren't capable of and their limitations.
-They are very good at creating convincing text but can often be factually wrong.
+I'm *not* responsible for the bot's responses.
+Consider the plugin to be at beta stage; things can go wrong.
+Understand the strengths, limitations, and risks of LLMs before enabling it.
+They can generate convincing text that is factually wrong.

-# Privacy Note
+# Privacy note

-Whatever you write on your forum may be forwarded to OpenAI or your configured model provider as part of the conversation context or a tool request.
-Local forum search may also provide matching embedded Posts within the configured scope. **Be sure to cover this in your forum's terms of service and privacy statements.** Related links: https://openai.com/policies/terms-of-use, https://openai.com/policies/privacy-policy, https://platform.openai.com/docs/data-usage-policies
+Conversation content, uploaded media, and tool results may be sent to the providers selected for LLM replies, vision, images, embeddings, or external tools.
+Local forum search may send matching embedded Posts from the configured scope to the reply provider.
+Review every selected provider's retention and data-use terms, and disclose this processing in your forum's terms of service and privacy notice.

 # Copyright

-OpenAI made a statement about Copyright here: https://help.openai.com/en/articles/5008634-will-openai-claim-copyright-over-what-outputs-i-generate-with-the-api
+Generated-output terms differ by provider and jurisdiction.
+Review the terms for every provider you enable.
+OpenAI's related guidance is available in [Will OpenAI claim copyright over what outputs I generate with the API?](https://help.openai.com/en/articles/5008634-will-openai-claim-copyright-over-what-outputs-i-generate-with-the-api)